xitrum-framework/xitrum/dev/README.rst

 3. Login at https://oss.sonatype.org/ and from "Staging Repositories" select the newly published item, click "Close" then "Release".

-Do the same with things in "plugin" directory.

 Update related projects
 -----------------------